Chalarangelo/jsiqle/README.md

 #### Scope definitions

-Scopes can be defined as part of a model definition or added individually to a model by calling `Model.prototype.addScope()`:
+Scopes can be defined as part of a model definition.

 ```js
 import jsiqle from '@jsiqle/core';